-If you’d like one of our #rideforgarai 2018 Longest Ride Challenge wristbands (which you can wear to remind you of your commitment and to keep you focused until you have completed your longest ride) please provide your postal address when you signup and I’ll send you one!
-A discretionary donation to The 2018 Longest Ride & Documentary film project would be appreciated when you request/receive your wristband, but is NOT MANDATORY!
+If you’d like one of our #rideforgarai 2018 Longest Ride Challenge wristbands (which you can wear to remind you of your commitment and your achievement) please provide your postal address when you signup and I’ll send you one!
+A discretionary donation to The 2018 Longest Ride & Documentary film project would be appreciated when you request your wristband, but is certainly NOT MANDATORY!

 Profiles of all the officially signed-up riders are shown in the list below.
 Full details about the inspiration behind this challenge are covered on this page.
 My own Longest Ride Challenge is outlined on this page.
 And (not that you need them – but just in case!) here are The Challenge Rules…